 Glass Workshops at Penland

-Penland offers 1-, 2-, and 8-week workshops taught by visiting instructors in our well-equipped studios.
+Penland offers 1 to 8-week workshops taught by visiting instructors in our well-equipped studios.
 Class topics include glass blowing, flameworking, glass sculpture, cold working, casting, fusing, and more.
 Workshops are open to serious students of all levels unless specified in course description; beginners welcome.

 Glass Spring Concentration

-A notebook is a license to explore the world.
-In this class, we’ll explore and catalog ideas, methods, and structures in flameworked borosilicate glass.
-The workshop will have a strong emphasis on daily hand-skill practice, which we’ll temper with drawing, reading, demonstrations, and slide shows.
-Students will learn techniques in solid structural flameworking and also build a strong foundation for making hollow, blown forms.
+A notebook is a license to explore the world: in this workshop we’ll explore and catalog ideas, methods, and structures in flameworked borosilicate glass.
+There will be a strong emphasis on daily hand-skill practice supplemented by drawing, reading, demonstrations, and slide shows.
+Students will learn techniques for solid structural flameworking along with building a strong foundation in making hollow, blown forms.
 All levels.
-Code S00GB
+Flameworking studio.

 Studio artist; teaching: Pilchuck (WA), Bildwerk Frauenau (Germany), National College of Art and Design (Dublin), Pittsburgh Glass Center, UrbanGlass (NYC); residencies: Rosenberg Residency (MA), Tacoma Museum of Glass (WA), S12 (Bergan, Norway); collections: Tacoma Museum of Glass (WA), KODE (Bergen, Norway), Renwick Gallery (DC).

 Glass – Spring Short Session

 April 30 – May 5, 2023 (4 studio days)